marz1877/LRCv2/README.md

 </details>

-- meaning mode: hovering should hilight line, phrase or paragraph
+- meaning mode: hovering should highlight line, phrase or paragraph
-- translation mode: hovering over should hilight line, phrase or paragraph giving meaning of the line, phrase, paragraph or words.
+- translation mode: hovering over should highlight line, phrase or paragraph giving meaning of the line, phrase, paragraph or words.
-- words used targeted for langauge learning.
+- words used targeted for language learning.

 - explanation for only lines or paragraph is sufficient, words may be used rarely

-## 🤬Censore Words
+## 🤬Censor Words
 **Suggested Feature**

 - Players MAY have option to censor explicit words, eg. `Fu*k` `F**k` and `S**t` or `F***` `****`.